Codeception/Codeception/docs/modules/PhpBrowser.md

 ?>
 ```

-Not recommended this command too be used on regular basis.
+It is not recommended to use this command on a regular basis.
-If Codeception lacks important Guzzle Client methods implement then and submit patches.
+If Codeception lacks important Guzzle Client methods, implement them and submit patches.

  * param callable $function